voedger/voedger-internals/server/storage-extensions.md

 - [GitHub Issue #2366](https://github.com/voedger/voedger/issues/2366)

-We have a number of built-in storages, but there should be a way to extend the storage capabilities.
+We have a number of built-in state storages, but there should be a way to extend the state storage capabilities.

 ## Analysis